Code-Institute-Submissions/mtopircean-project2/README.md

   * Header containing a large logo and relevant information on the websites Mission/About and How to use details.
   * A user input area which is focused on 2 main sections:
     * A Criteria Section in which the user is required to provide their key criteria in their decision making process and score their importance.
-    * The Options section in which the user will be required to name the options they want to compare and score how they fulfil the different criterias.
+    * The Options section in which the user will be required to name the options they want to compare and score how they fulfil the different criteria.
   * Buttons area which contains 4 elements:
     * CALCULATE ANSWER: which provides the trigger for a calculation that will return a recommended option.
     * GENERATE RANDOM SELECTION: which provides the trigger for a recommendation based on a "coin-flip" type of logic.